cyocum/cyocum.github.io/_posts/2020-18-06-Triplestores-Onotologies-Reasoning.md

 files.
 On the other hand, querying this database is very fast as all inferences are computed before a query is run.
-Additionally, ingesting the RDF files can take a long time as the system will need to work out all the inferrences, if any, for each triple.
+Additionally, ingesting the RDF files can take a long time as the system will need to work out all the inferences, if any, for each triple.
 In the backwards-chaining strategy, since the inferrencing is deferred until the time of the query, the on disk size is very small.
 For instance in Stardog, the on disk representation of IrishGen is 81.3 MB.
 The